dmitry-darly-solutions/test-datasets/Baldur_Gate_3/README.roboflow.txt

-Baldur Gate 3 characters - v1 2024-03-07 4:15am
+Baldurs Gate 3 characters - v1 2024-03-07 11:58am
 ==============================

-This dataset was exported via roboflow.com on March 7, 2024 at 2:34 AM GMT
+This dataset was exported via roboflow.com on March 7, 2024 at 10:00 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects